az-digital/az_quickstart/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Do not disclose security vulnerabilities here.
-Create a security vulnerability issue and follow the given instructions.**
+Email us here: az-digital@web.arizona.edu**

 **Describe the bug**
 A clear and concise description of what the bug is.